Optic nerve sheath meningioma

-Another indication of surgery is imaging evidence of posterior growth, as this not only makes future attempts are surgical excision much harder, but the mass also threatens the contralateral eye.
+Another indication for surgery is imaging evidence of posterior growth, as this not only makes future attempts at surgical excision much harder, but the mass also threatens the contralateral eye.

-Radiotherapy has an increasing role in the management of these lesion.
-Conventional radiotherapy has been used both pre-operatively and post-operatively for many years.
-More recently sterotactic radiotherapy has been employed as an alternative to surgery, and may well be superior.
-Care must be exercised however due to the proximity other important radiosensitive structures 6.
+Radiotherapy has an increasing role in the management of these lesions.
+Conventional radiotherapy has been used both pre-operatively and postoperatively for many years.
+More recently stereotactic radiotherapy has been employed as an alternative to surgery, and may well be superior.
+Care must be exercised however due to the proximity of other important radiosensitive structures 6.

 A number of entities can mimic an optic nerve meningioma and result in enlargement of the optic nerve.
 More common entities to be considered in the differential include:

 - 1. Ortiz O, Schochet SS, Kotzan JM et-al. Radiologic-pathologic correlation: meningioma of the optic nerve sheath.
 AJNR Am J Neuroradiol.
 1996;17 (5): 901-6.
 AJNR Am J Neuroradiol (citation) - Pubmed citation

 - 2. Jackson A, Patankar T, Laitt RD.
 Intracanalicular optic nerve meningioma: a serious diagnostic pitfall.
 AJNR Am J Neuroradiol.
 24 (6): 1167-70.
 AJNR Am J Neuroradiol (full text) - Pubmed citation